survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> If you want webpack to stop execution on the first error, set `bail: true` option.
 This kills entire webpack process and it is useful if you are building in a CI environment.

-T> In addition to a configuration object, webpack accepts an array of configurations as discussed in the *Build Targets* chapter.
+T> In addition to a configuration object, webpack accepts an array of configurations as discussed at the *Build Targets* chapter.
 You can also return a `Promise` and eventually `resolve` to a configuration.
 This is useful if you have to fetch configuration related values before returning it.

 ## Adding a Build Shortcut